icfpcontest2014/icfpcontest2014.github.io/specification.markdown

               set the frame's parent to be the environment frame pointer from the CLOSURE cell;
               fill the frame's body with $n values from the data stack;
-              save the stack pointer, environment pointer and return address to the control stack;
+              save the environment pointer and return address to the control stack;
               set the current environment frame pointer to the new frame;
               jump to the code address from the CLOSURE cell;